hermixy/GalileoGen2GPIO/README.md

 Most of the physical pins on the Galileo Gen2 Board can perform more than one function.
 The GPIO device driver is used to "steer" signals through various multiplexers and level-shifters to accomplish this.
 Here are some good references:

-* [Emutex Labs Getting Started With Intel Galileo Gen 2](http://www.emutexlabs.com/component/content/article?id=203:getting-started-with-intel-galileo-gen-2) This is a great page that describes how to use the board from Arduino or Lunix.
+* [Emutex Labs Getting Started With Intel Galileo Gen 2](http://www.emutexlabs.com/component/content/article?id=203:getting-started-with-intel-galileo-gen-2) This is a great page that describes how to use the board from Arduino or Linux.
 VxWorks-7 follows what it says about Linux.
-* [Galileo Gen2 Schematics](http://download.intel.com/support/galileo/sb/galileo_fabh_schem_120514.pdf) for those like "Luke" that "use the source", here it is.
+* [Galileo Gen2 Schematics](http://download.intel.com/support/galileo/sb/galileo_fabh_schem_120514.pdf) for those like "Luke" that "use the source".